avrelian/jasmine2-custom-message/README.md

 ## Lenient

 You can pass a raw string instead of message function.
-Or even a raw string instead of the messages object if only one assertion is present in a givent spec or if you are intrested in only the first of the assertions.
+Or even a raw string instead of the messages object if only one assertion is present in a given spec or if you are interested in only the first of the assertions.

 #### Example